-All of the current directors and executive officers of the Company have in the past and may in the future receive discretionary equity awards under the 2018 Plan if an amendment to the 2018 Plan is approved by the stockholders at the Annual Meeting, as stated in more detail in Proposal 2.
-The Company's present plans are to grant Restricted Stock or Restricted Stock Units to directors, executive officers and employees and no longer grant stock options except to new employees whose offer letters promised grants of options.
-Additionally, the Company expects to grant options to its new Audit Committee Chairman.
-In addition, in order to encourage long-term employment, we plan to grant Restricted Stock Units or Restricted Stock that will vest in three years, subject to continued employment.
+All of the current directors and executive officers of the Company may in the future receive discretionary equity awards under the 2018 Plan if the Amendment is approved by the stockholders at the Annual Meeting, as stated in more detail in this Proposal 2.
+The Company plans to grant restricted stock or restricted stock units to directors, executive officers and employees and no longer grant stock options except to the extent otherwise provided in the offer letters to new employees.
+In order to encourage long-term employment, we expect that the restricted stock units or restricted stock will generally vest in equal annual increments over a period three years, subject to continued employment.
+The Company also has a policy of granting, subject to the approval by the Compensation Committee of the Board, vested equity to its non-employee directors late in the calendar year as compensation for services during that calendar year.
+See "Director Compensation" for more information on compensation of our non-employee directors.

-Reasons For Seeking Stockholder Approval
+Reasons for Seeking Stockholder Approval

-We are submitting the Amendment to a vote by our stockholders at the Annual Meeting pursuant to Nasdaq Rule 5635(c), which requires stockholder approval when a stock option or purchase plan is to be established or materially amended or other equity compensation arrangement made or materially amended, pursuant to which stock may be acquired by officers, directors, employees, or consultants of a Nasdaq-listed company.
+We are submitting the Amendment to a vote by our stockholders at the Annual Meeting pursuant to Nasdaq Rule 5635(c), which requires stockholder approval when a stock option or purchase plan is to be established or materially amended or other equity compensation arrangement is made or materially amended, pursuant to which stock may be acquired by officers, directors, employees, or consultants of a Nasdaq-listed company.